Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/monstrosity/bulette.md

 NoteIcon: monster
 BestiaryType: monstrosity
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 34, Princes of the Apocalypse, Storm King's Thunder, Icewind Dale: Rime of the Frostmaiden, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Bulette](2-Mechanics/CLI/bestiary/monstrosity/bulette.md)
 *Source: Monster Manual p.
 34, Princes of the Apocalypse, Storm King's Thunder, Icewind Dale: Rime of the Frostmaiden, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen.
 Available in the SRD.*